 Did you know that Leadville, Colorado, is home to a national museum?
 The National Mining Hall of Fame and Museum is perched in North America’s highest-elevation town.
 Visitors often say they are surprised by the depth of this unsung museum, which tells the past, present, and future of the nation’s mining.

 There, you can learn about mining through geology, science, historic preservation, and even art.
 You can also find fascinating facts about Leadville’s mining history.
-Plan to spend at least two and one-half hours touring the museum.
+Plan to spend at least one and one-half hours touring the museum.
 Its expansive collections enrich 25,000 square feet of space.
 And it’s well worth your time.

 Museum in Top 10% of Tripadvisor Attractions Worldwide

 “Went into museum without any particular interest in mining … but all that changed once I got inside.”